Dynam1cNET/OSU-Top2Collection-V2/README.md

 # OSU-Top2Collection V2
-A tool (Rewritten from Python to c#) that fetches the top X from users and Creates a Collections with it.
+A tool that fetches the top X from gamemode X from users and add's them to your Collection

 ## USAGE:
 - Download ZIP from Releases